jaalto/project--shell-script-performance-and-portability/README.md

 ### CASE STUDY

-**The following is a personal observation.** I ran a CI testing pipeline consisting of
+**The following is a personal
-SQL files that needed to be tested both statically and under SQLite for compliance.
+observation.** I ran a CI testing pipeline consisting of SQL files that needed to be tested both statically and under SQLite for compliance.
+The server used for my personal project was a modest old HP laptop with a 2012 Intel i5-3427U (4 cores), 12 Gigabytes of RAM, and a Samsung EVO 860 SSD (1 TB).
+An old reliable workhorse running Debian/GNU
+Linux 13.

 Input: